stIncMale/sandbox-java/readme.md

 </p>

 ## About
-A repository for examples (for [Tech Blog](https://sites.google.com/site/aboutmale/techblog)), temporal, test and research Java projects.
+A repository for examples (e.g. for my [Tech Blog](https://sites.google.com/site/aboutmale/techblog)), temporal, test and research Java projects.

 ## Usage
 Run the following command in order to install common Maven POM artifacts your local Maven repository